ChinaGodMan/UserScripts/docs/en/README.md

 If you find a vulnerability，Please open a[Draft safety recommendations](https://github.com/ChinaGodMan/UserScripts/security/advisories/new)。

-Plug requests are also welcome，But for safety reasons，Please send an email to <china.qinwuyuan@gmail.com> and wait for a reply before it is made public。
+Pull requests are also welcome，But for safety reasons，Please send an email to <china.qinwuyuan@gmail.com> and wait for a reply before it is made public。
 For details, please refer to <a href="./SECURITY.md"><strong>Security Policy</strong></a>

 ## 💖 Contribution Guide